wp-plugins/wp-monalisa/readme.txt

 1. Visit the configuration page (wp-Monalisa) to configure the plugin (do not forget to check the comment forms id)
 1. Optional If you would like to change the style, just edit wp-monalisa.css

+Update:
+If you update from a former version please do not forget to deactivate and actiate the plugin once, since database changes will only take effect on activation.
+You settings will not be deleted during deactivation.

 == Frequently Asked Questions ==

 = wp-monalisa does not work with comments.
 What now? =